Humanities with Leadership Foundations (BA)

 Did You Know...

-We automatically consider you for admission to an alternate program if you aren’t eligible for your program of choice.
+We automatically consider you for admission to an alternate program if you are not eligible for your program of choice.

 Laurier may use wait lists for competitive programs.
-If you are placed on a wait list, you’ll also receive an offer of admission to an alternate program.
+If you are placed on a wait list, you will also receive an offer of admission to an alternate program.